 Description: This course focuses on the study of advanced techniques involved in audio production that build on the concepts covered in Audio Fundamentals I and II.
-It is the second of two course that comprise the Production Track core.
+It is the second of two courses that comprise the Production Track core.
 Audio Production II focuses on production and mixing, which includes the study of various production and mixing techniques, both classic and contemporary.

-Prerequisites: MUSC 4450 or permission of instructor
+Prerequisites: MUSC 4450 or Instructor Permission

-MUSC 4736 Private Strings, Fourth Year Semester(s) Taught: TBA
+MUSC 4736 Private Strings IV Semester(s) Taught: TBA